 This book, This Present Moment, is based on the themes of life that have sustained Meg through her ongoing management of cancer.

-“The book is divided into fifteen themes.
+“The book is divided into twenty themes.
 Under each theme is a meditation, mandala, musing and an inspirational quote that sets the scene or reinforces the intention of the theme.
 Mandalas having been used in meditation for centuries as a way to focus inward.

 There are also blank pages - places to reflect on your own observations - of the outer world and your own inner world.”